 We continue to demonstrate compliance with applicable mandatory reliability standards.
-The body of standards continues to evolve as new requirements are added to address emerging risks to the bulk power system and existing standards are modified to improve the quality and content of the requirements.
+The body of standards continues to evolve as new requirements are added to address emerging risks to the reliable operation of the bulk power system and existing standards are modified to improve the quality and content of the requirements.
 We are focused on being prepared for any new or revised standards applicable to us.
-As such, we continue to participate in standards drafting teams, working groups and other initiatives to ensure any new or revised requirements tangibly improve reliability in a cost-effective manner.
+As such, we continue to participate in technical committees, standards drafting teams, working groups and other efforts to ensure any new or revised requirements tangibly improve reliability and security in a cost-effective manner.